bradleyfalzon/apicompat/README.md

 - Improve VCS options such as:
     - Detection of VCS and flag to overwrite
     - Choosing base VCS path to allow running for a different directory
-    - Detecting if there's unstaged changes (currently only checks committed changes) and testing those
-    - Choosing the versions to compare (e.g. via flag `-rev HEAD~1...HEAD` or similar, staying VCS agnostic)
     - Filtering `vendor/` directories (if this is the best place to do it, or leave it to go/type ast packages)
     - Check subdirectories if ran from a subdirectory of the VCS (currently checks all committed code)
 - Add docs, flow diagram and fixing of existing docs